When registered for a course you are also automatically registered for the exam. If you fail the ordinary exam, you will

 Which option is best in your particular case might depend on the reason you have to do a re-exam in the first place.
 If you are unsure which option is best for you, you should talk to the course manager about it.

-If your second attempt is in the ordinary exam period, you need to consult with the course manager if a re-submission is possible.
+If your second attempt is in the ordinary exam period a re-submission might not be possible.
 The courses can change and in some cases you will need to actively follow the course again, complete all mandatory assignments and write a new exam assignment.
 You need to consult with the course manager about this.

 As a general rule the exams in the re-exam period will have the same form as the ordinary exam, but this is not always the case.
 If the exam form for your course changes, you will be notified by email no later than a week before the exam.

 For overall information about the re-exam periods please see the semester overview under Your Programme.

 If you have submitted a group assignment for the ordinary exam, and one or more of the group members passed, you can still submit the same assignment for the re-exam, but you cannot make any changes to it.